 While holding a Working Holiday Visa in Australia, you could settle down in one place, or travel and meet new people along the way.
 If your goal is to tick off all the places on your bucket list, the Working Holiday Visa is made for you!
 Australia is extremely backpacker-friendly and has billions of things to show you.

 The Australian Visa Complete Guide

 Visa options can be confusing.
 Read our free eBook, be aware of all opportunities and choose the best strategy for you!

 Working Holiday Visa Requirements

 To make things easier, we have come up with a list of the basic criteria needed to be granted a Working Holiday Visa in Australia:

-- Age: You must be between 18 and 31years of age.
-You can still apply for a visa before you turn 31.
+- Age: You must be between 18 and 31 years of age (or 35 years of age for some countries).
+You can still apply for a visa before you turn 31 (or 36).

 - Nationality: You must hold a passport from an eligible country, preferably valid for at least 6 months.

 - No children: You cannot be accompanied by dependent children.